-4.1.6.
-Compliance with the allowable sulfur dioxide emission limitations from the Unit 1 & 2 boilers in condition 4.1.5.a. shall be based on a continuous twenty-four (24) hour averaging time.
-Emissions shall not be allowed to exceed the weight emissions standards for sulfur dioxide as set forth in 45CSR10, except during one (1) continuous twenty-four (24) hour period in each calendar month.
+- 4.1.8.
+Compliance with the allowable sulfur dioxide emission limitations from Unit 1 & 2 and Unit 3 boilers in condition 4.1.7.a. shall be based on a continuous twenty-four (24) hour averaging time.
+Emissions shall not be allowed to exceed the weight emissions standards for sulfur dioxide as set forth in 45CSR10 (condition 4.1.7.a.), except during one (1) continuous twenty-four (24) hour period in each calendar month.
 During this one (1) continuous twenty-four hour period, emissions shall not be allowed to exceed such weight emission standards by more than ten percent (10%) without causing a violation of 45CSR10.
 A continuous twenty-four (24) hour period is defined as one (1) calendar day.

-[45CSR§10-3.8.]

-4.1.7.
+[45CSR\$10-3.8.] - 4.1.9.
 Dry Sorbent Injection.
-The permittee shall operate the SO3 dry-sorbent injection control system consistent with the technological capabilities and limitations of the system and with good operation and maintenance practices whenever Unit 1 or Unit 2 (or both) is operating, except during periods of startup, shut-down, malfunction, and maintenance.

-[45CSR§30-12.7., State-enforceable only]

-- 4.1.8.
-Mercury (Hg) Emission Limitation for 40 C.F.R.
-63 Subpart UUUUU.
-If your EGU is in the coal-fired unit not low rank virgin coal subcategory, for mercury (Hg), you must meet the emission limit 1.2 lb/TBtu, or 0.013 lb/GWh using either of the following: - (1) LEE testing for 30 days per Table 2 to Subpart UUUUU using applicable methods in Table 5 to Subpart UUUUU, or - (2) Hg CEMS or sorbent trap monitoring system only, using applicable methods in Table 5 to Subpart UUUUUU.
+The permittee shall operate the SO3 dry-sorbent injection control system consistent with the technological capabilities and limitations of the system and with good operation and maintenance practices whenever Units 1, 2, or 3 are operating once they have been retrofit with FGD technology.
+[45CSR§30-12.7.] - 4.1.10.
+Mercury (Hg) Emission Limitation for 40 CFR 63 Subpart UUUUU.
+If your EGU is in the coal-fired unit not low rank virgin coal subcategory, for mercury (Hg), you must meet the emission limit 1.2 lb/TBtu, or 0.013 lb/GWh using either of the following: - a.
+LEE Testing for 30 days per Table 2 to Subpart UUUUU using applicable methods in Table 5 to Subpart UUUUU, or - b.
+Hg CEMS or sorbent trap monitoring system only, using applicable methods in Table 5 to Subpart UUUUU.

-[40 C.F.R. §63.9991(a)(1), Table 2, Item #1.c.; 40 C.F.R. §63.10000(a); 45CSR34]
+[40 CFR §63.9991(a)(1), Table 2, Item #1.c.; 40 CFR §63.10000(a); 45CSR34]

-4.1.9.
-Tune-up Work Practice Standard for 40 C.F.R.
-63 Subpart UUUUU.
-If your EGU is an existing EGU, you must conduct a tune-up of the EGU burner and combustion controls at least each 36 calendar months, as specified in 40 C.F.R. §63.10021(e).
+4.1.11.
+Tune-up Work Practice Standard for 40 CFR 63 Subpart UUUUU.
+If your EGU is an existing EGU, you must conduct a tune-up of the EGU burner and combustion controls at least each 36 calendar months, as specified in 40 CFR §63.10021(e).

 Conduct periodic performance tune-ups of your EGU(s), as specified in paragraphs (1) through (9) of this condition.
 For your first tune-up you may delay the burner inspection until the next scheduled EGU outage provided you meet the requirements of §63.10005.
-Subsequently, you must perform an inspection of the burner at least once every 36 calendar months unless your EGU employs neural network combustion optimization during normal operations in which case you must perform an inspection of the burner and combustion controls at least once every 48 calendar months.
+Subsequently, you must perform an inspection of the burner at least once every 36 calendar months unless your EGU employs neural network combustion optimization during normal operations in which case you must perform an inspection of the burner and combustion controls_at least once every 48 calendar months.
 If your EGU is offline when a deadline to perform the tune-up passes, you shall perform the tune-up work practice requirements within 30 days after the re-start of the affected unit.